Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *don't try to crit it, just stand normally and attack it with fully charged attacks*
 		* *you can deal up to 50 Damage (~6 Stone Axe hits), before the Dragon will fly away*
 			* *if you haven't destroyed the End Crystals, you will have to Reset*
-* When you defeat the Dragon, stand in the lower part of the Fountain, **Timing ends on the credit screen transition**
+* When you defeat the Dragon, stand in the lower part of the Fountain - **Timing ends on the credit screen transition**

 <br/>